Why Most Stadium PA Systems Fail At Critical Moments

 - Stop that and the safety message should return.

-- Stop the safety message and you should get back to the DJ’s music.
+- Stop the safety message and you should get back to the DJ’s CD.

 Good luck and happy testing!